semrush/intergalactic/website/docs/data-display/line-chart/line-chart.md

 By default, we show a chart with straight lines.
 This view facilitates reading the trend; this is what most people look at the chart for.

-> 💡 Add a possibility for user to select either straight or smooth line type in the widget settings.
+> 💡 Add a possibility to select either straight or smooth line type in the widget settings.

 | Example                                       | Styles                 |
 | --------------------------------------------- | ---------------------- |